Leadership in the Workplaces with Legal Expertise

 Integrate complex legislation into practical approaches to issues including workplace harassment and whistleblowing.

-Master of Science in Employment Law Curriculum
+Master of Legal Studies Employment Law Curriculum

 Core